Republican-Led Senate Investigation Finds Russia Helped Donald Trump In 2016 ‘At The Direction Of The Kremlin’

-Donald Trump now faces impeachment in part over his pressure on the president of Ukraine to help him show that it was Ukraine, not Russia, who interfered in the 2016 presidential election — an unfounded conspiracy theory that, as The Inquisitr reported, appears to have started on the extremist internet message board 4Chan, but which Trump seems to believe anyway.
+Donald Trump now faces impeachment in part over his reported pressure on the president of Ukraine to help him show that it was Ukraine, not Russia, who interfered in the 2016 presidential election.
+As The Inquisitr reported, the purported theory appears to have started on the extremist internet message board 4Chan.

-But even as Trump and his lawyer, Rudy Giuliani, attempt to recruit other governments to back up their conspiracy theory exonerating Russia in the 2016 election sabotage campaign, a bipartisan report issued and posted online Tuesday by the Senate Intelligence Committee says that the result of the committee’s two-and-half-year investigation shows otherwise.
+Even as Trump and his lawyer, Rudy Giuliani, reportedly attempt to recruit other governments to back up their theory exonerating Russia in the 2016 election sabotage campaign, a bipartisan report issued and posted online Tuesday by the Senate Intelligence Committee says that the result of the committee’s two-and-half-year investigation shows otherwise.

 The report, which focuses on an extensive campaign of social media propaganda and fabricated “news” stories by Russia’s Kremlin-linked Internet Research Agency (IRA), concludes that Russia’s extensive efforts online were designed to exploit divisions in United States society, mainly over racism and racial issues.